barseghyanartur/django-dummy-thumbnails/README.rst

 That's what it's all about - replacing the broken images with dummy ones.

 .. note:: You should **never** use this in production.
 All the changes
-          mentioned above are supposed to be applied to **development** settings only.
+          mentioned above and below are supposed to be applied to **development** settings only.

 Supported thumbnailers
 ~~~~~~~~~~~~~~~~~~~~~~